A hemisphere is half a sphere. So when it comes to the earth which is a globe then hemisphere maps show the world dived into two hemispheres.

 Western Hemisphere maps cover the Americas, the western portions of Europe and Africa, the extreme eastern tip of Siberia (Russia), numerous territories in Oceania, and a portion of Antarctica.

 The Eastern Hemisphere is sometimes called the “Oriental Hemisphere” as it maps covers Asia, most of Europe and Africa and Australia.
 82% of the world’s population lives in the Eastern Hemisphere.
+There are wonderful old maps of Asia here.

 This map is from the Spanish encyclopedia “Nueva geografía universal“.